ryancanhelpyou/web-launcher/README.md

 Kickstart front-end projects with a finetuned toolbox including Bourbon, Neat, Gulp, Sass, Jade, BrowserSync, Autoprefixer and a simple styleguide.
 Web Launcher combines useful modern development tools in one boilerplate project and includes cherry-picked elements from great web scaffolding projects like [Google's Web Starter Kit](https://developers.google.com/web/starter-kit/) and [chriskjaer's Prototype Seed](https://github.com/chriskjaer/prototype-seed).

 ## Get started
 You need to have the newest version of [Node.js](https://nodejs.org/) installed to use the Web Launcher.
+You also need to have Bower and Gulp installed globally - if you do not, run `npm install bower -g` and `npm install gulp -g`.

-After that, clone this repository to your computer and use it as the foundation of your next web project.
+Clone this repository to your computer and run `npm install` in the root folder.
+You are now ready to use Web Launcher as the foundation of your next web project.

+Just run `gulp` and get cracking with some front-endin'.

+###### What just happened?
-To get started, run `npm install` in the root folder of your project.
-This installs the node modules that Web Launcher requires.
+The `npm install` command installed the node modules that Web Launcher requires.
 NPM is a package manager, that comes with Node.js - read more about it [here](https://www.npmjs.com/).
-Automatically, the command `bower install` will be run which installs the Bower packages that is used by Web Launcher.
+Automatically, NPM ran the command `bower install` which installed the Bower packages that is used by Web Launcher.
 Bower is a front-end package manager and you can read more about [here](http://bower.io/).

-You are now ready to run `gulp` and get cracking with some front-endin'.

 ## Jade
 In Web Launcher you can use the templating language Jade instead of writing plain HTML.
 The task runner, Gulp, will then be used to compile Jade files til HTML files.
 A few of the advantages of Jade is that its shorter and faster to write and that you can "extend" Jade files into each other (I recommend placing your website's header and footer in `/layout/layout.jade`).